Skip to Main Content

 Supplemental Preceptors

-Students may need additional preceptors in order to meet all the requirements for the course including logging all the required hours and/or patients.
+Students may need additional preceptors in order to meet all the requirements for the course including logging all the required hours and/or requirements.
 If students need to precept with multiple preceptors to meet the course requirements, then they have an option to nominate another person as their supplemental preceptor, provided the supplemental preceptor nominee fulfills the requirements.
 When students complete their practicum application, they must provide a fully completed application for both their preceptor nominee and their supplemental preceptor nominee.
-Applications for supplemental preceptor nominees should be submitted as early as possible.
-However, applications are accepted during the quarter if students need a supplemental preceptor during the quarter to meet the required practicum hours.
-Applications for supplemental preceptors go through the same review process as other applications.
+Applications for supplemental preceptor nominees must be submitted by the application deadline.
+If students need to submit a supplemental application for a supplemental preceptor after the application deadline or during the term, they must go through the waitlist to submit a waitlist application.
+Applications for supplemental preceptors go through the same review process as other applications and the same policies and requirements apply.

 In some cases, there may be someone who would be an ideal preceptor, but they do not meet all of the requirements.
 For instance, an individual may be a nurse but not have a master’s degree in nursing.
 A preceptor candidate may be a healthcare informatics specialist but not a nurse.
 If students find themselves in this situation, then they have an option to nominate the person as their supplemental preceptor, provided they also nominate a preceptor who fulfills all qualifications applicable to preceptors.
 The co-preceptor assists the preceptor; both ensure that the quality of the practicum work is at the master’s level and relevant to nursing.